zzz318418/DM2025-Lab2-Exercise/README.md

 1. `DM2025-Lab2-Master.ipynb` from [DM Lab 2 Master](https://github.com/difersalest/DM2025-Lab2-Exercise/blob/main/DM2025-Lab2-Master.ipynb)
 2. `DM2025-Lab2-Homework.ipynb` from [DM Lab 2 Homework](https://github.com/difersalest/DM2025-Lab2-Exercise/blob/main/DM2025-Lab2-Homework.ipynb)
 3. `competition_report.pdf` (the name of the file is arbitrary, but it must say report).

+This lab has 3 phases/parts and one optional notebook, these are some recommendations when running the lab:
+- **Phase 1 exercises:** Need GPU for training the models explained in that part, if you don't have a GPU in your laptop it is recommended to run in Colab or Kaggle for a faster experience, although with CPU they can still be solved but with a slower execution.
+- **Phase 2 exercises:** We use Gemini's API so everything can be run with only CPU without a problem.
+- **Phase 3 exercises:** For the competition you will probably need GPU to train your models, so it is recommended to use Colab or Kaggle if you don't have a laptop with a dedicated GPU.
+- **Optional Ollama Notebook:** You need GPU, at least 4GB of VRAM with 16 GB of RAM to run the local open-source LLM models.

 ![deadline](./pics/lab2_deadlines.png)